 Raspberry coulis 200 grams for the 4 spheres

-Tempering of the chocolate : melt the two-thirds of the chocolate in a bain-marie or in the microwave when the temperature reaches 53°C/55°C
+Tempering of the chocolate: melt the two-thirds of the chocolate in a bain-marie or the microwave when the temperature reaches 53°C/55°C

 Add the one-third left to lower the temperature at 27°C/28°C, stirring regularly (it takes a few time)

-Allow the temperature to 31°C – be careful, the temperature increases very quickly and if it exceeds 32°C, the chocolate won’t have a shiny aspect and it will give a dull colour with whitish marks !
+Allow the temperature to 31°C – be careful; the temperature increases very quickly.
+If it exceeds 32°C, the chocolate won’t have a shiny aspect, and it will give a dull color with whitish marks!

 Serve the plates and at the last moment, pour the hot raspberry coulis.

-Many thanks to Tekura Kelley from Tahiti Tourisme, Erin Wigger and Virginie Hanot, Hilton Moorea Lagoon Resort & Spa for helping me and passing the recipe on for use in this share.
+Many thanks to Tekura Kelley from Tahiti Tourisme, Erin Wigger, and Virginie Hanot, Hilton Moorea Lagoon Resort & Spa, to help me and pass the recipe on for use in this share.